 Magnetic collar on canister holds plunger in tight.
-Flat top handle lets you get plenty of force.
+Flat-top handle lets you get plenty of force.
 Works well on clogs.

 Does not work well on elongated toilet openings.

 Bulb design fits well into most toilets – even ones with odd shaped openings.
 Handle end gives good grip without hurting your hand.
+The telescoping shaft allows for easy storage.

 Some users report the bulb getting stuck in the down position and splashing when it releases.

 Can be stored in the bathroom without being an eyesore.
 Holes in canister bottom let it dry without getting water on the floor.
-Extra long handle keeps you well away from toilet water.
+Extra-long handle keeps you well away from toilet water.

 Strong rubber scent that comes from the use of natural rather than synthetic rubber.